HWaiChan/anime-ml-webapp/README.md

 ## Next
 - Introduce React in FE/Client.
 - Connectivity to Hugging Face
+- Try AWS CodeDeploy to deploy to AWS EC2 and AWS S3 to store the model

 ## Things I have tried and given up
 ### Heroku dyno to load up model